xStarbound/xStarbound/doc/lua/player.md

 #### `void` player.queueStatusMessage(`String` newMessage)

 Queues a status message, visible at the bottom of the screen.
+Status messages queued with this callback on a secondary player will not be shown until that player becomes primary, and will be cleared upon disconnection.

+Also see `interface.queueMessage` in `interface.md`.

 ---